tiannanana/dookbook-doc-webfrontend/en/AsyncFunction_Object.md

 All arguments passed to the function are treated as the names of the identifiers of the parameters in the function to be created, in the order in which they are passed.

+!!! warn ""
-!!!warn Note: async functions created with the AsyncFunction constructor do not create closures to their creation contexts; they are always created in the global scope.
+    Note: async functions created with the AsyncFunction constructor do not create closures to their creation contexts; they are always created in the global scope.

 When running them, they will only be able to access their own local variables and global ones, not the ones from the scope in which the AsyncFunction constructor was called.